epierce/cas-server-extension-token/README.md

 # Token Authentication Module for Jasig CAS Server 4

-This module allows you to authenticate and pass attributes for a user with a AES-256 encrypted token instead of a password.
+This module allows you to authenticate and pass attributes for a user with a AES encrypted token instead of a password.

 ## How is the token generated?